 The Monthly Operating Reports (MORs) indicated that the Utility pumped 13,511,000 gallons during the test year.
 The MORs did not indicate any line breaks or fire use during the test year.
 The data from the 2019 Annual Report indicates 7,037,000 gallons were utilized for flushing of the system, which represents 52 percent of the water treated.
-According to the staff audit report, the Utility sold 6,469,049 gallons of water for the test year.
+According to our staff's audit report, the Utility sold 6,469,049 gallons of water for the test year.
 The resulting calculation ([13,511,000 - 7,037,000 - 6,469,049]/ 13,511,000) for unaccounted for water is 0.04 percent; therefore, there is no EUW.
-Staff recommends no adjustments to purchased power and chemicals.
+We find that no adjustments shall be made to operating expenses for purchased power and chemicals.

-Conclusion
+D. Conclusion

-McLeod's WTP and water distribution system should both be considered 100 percent U&U. There appears to be no EUW; therefore, staff recommends that no adjustment be made to operating expenses for chemicals and purchased power.
+McLeod's WTP and water distribution system shall be considered 100 percent U&U. Additionally, there appears to be no EUW; therefore, we find that no adjustment shall be made to operating expenses for chemicals and purchased power.